JakeSidSmith/tsurl/README.md

 TSURL prevents the need for you to worry about keeping your path templates in sync with your URL parameters, worries about accidental `//` in paths, missing URL parameters, bad protocols, unintentional or missing trailing slashes, URL encoding and decoding, query parameter construction/deconstruction, and type casting.

-Built on top of existing libraries that you're probably already using, such as `path-to-regexp`, `encodeurl` `query-string`, `url-parse`, etc, TSURL combines their functionality to provide a type safe interface for working with URls and paths.
+Built on top of existing libraries that you're probably already using, such as `path-to-regexp`, `encodeurl` `query-string`, `url-parse`, etc, TSURL combines their functionality to provide a type safe interface for working with URLs and paths.

 ## Browser support